Abraham Lincoln Association Presidents

 After the initial reactivation of the Abraham Lincoln Association, George Bunn turned the presidency over to Oliver J. Keller, Sr. Owner of the radio station WTAX, Keller brought a new dimension to the Association activities by taping and broadcasting some of the more prominent banquet speakers such as Adlai Stevenson II.
 Under Keller’s leadership, the Association raised nearly $300,000 to purchase period furnishings for the Old State Capitol.

-The death of Harlington Wood, Jr. on December 29, 2008 ended the career of a distinguished jurist.
 Judge Wood grew up in Petersburg, Illinois and followed in his father’s footsteps by joining the family legal practice.
 His resemblance to the tall, lanky Abraham Lincoln led to his being cast as Lincoln in “Forever This Land” and other historic plays performed in Kelso Hollow Theatre at Lincoln’s New Salem State Park.
 In 1973, Wood was assistant attorney general for the Civil Rights Division in the Justice Department and helped end the standoff between members of the American Indian Movement and the federal government at Wounded Knee, South Dakota.
 Wood served as United States attorney for the Southern District of Illinois; in the Justice Department during the Nixon administration; as judge on the United States Court of Appeals for the Seventh Circuit; and finally as judge for the United States District Court for the Southern District of Illinois.
 As president of the Abraham Lincoln Association, Wood championed the support of the Lincoln Legal Papers and established the Association’s own “Lincoln the Lawyer Award,” to highlight this important and unstudied aspect of Lincoln’s own life.
 An accomplished photographer and writer, Wood’s color images of Lincoln sites and public sculpture graced the covers of the annual banquet program for many years and were individually initialed and numbered by him.
-A delightful and engaging memoir of his life, An Unmarked Trail: The Odyssey of a Federal Judge (2008), was published months before his death.
+A delightful and engaging memoir of his life, An Unmarked Trail: The Odyssey of a Federal Judge (2008), was published months before his death on December 29, 2008.

 Frank J. Williams began his life-long obsession with reading and collecting anything about the Sixteenth President.
 He studied law and served in private practice before his appointment as Associate Justice of the Superior Court in Rhode Island from 1995 to 2001 and then his appointment as Chief Justice there from 2001 to 2008.
 He served as president of the Lincoln Group of Boston.
 In 1976, Williams was elected to the Abraham Lincoln Association’s board of directors.
 As president of the ALA, Williams expanded the journal from an annual to a semi-annual publication and contributed his annual “Lincolniana” column, a summary of Lincoln events and publications in that year.
 He worked aggressively at raising funds for research and conferences that the Association sponsored.